10DLC SMS Campaign Registration

 Campaign Approval

 Once your campaign is approved, you can then assign this campaign to your company’s outbound SMS number(s).
-You campaign can be assigned to 49 phone numbers.
+Your campaign can be assigned to 49 phone numbers.
 (This is the TCR’s definition of ‘up to 50’ phone numbers.)

 One a side note, your brand may also have more than one campaign.
 You may wish to have one campaign for Customer Care, another for Employee Communication, another for Marketing, etc.